 Yes.
 Gifts of stocks, bonds and some mutual fund shares held in a brokerage account can be readily transferred to the UB Foundation’s account.
 Please note that certain mutual fund shares may require a transfer within the specific fund company and may take up to a month to complete the process.
 Our practice is to immediately liquidate all gifts of marketable securities and invest the funds in our professionally managed portfolios.

-As part of our role in supporting UB, we accept and administer gifts for the benefit of UB.
+As part of our role in supporting UB, we accept and administer gifts for the betterment of UB.
 Therefore, gifts in support of UB are donated to the UB Foundation.

 Do you send a receipt for gifts?